little-core-labs/axis3d/doc/getting-started.md

 # <a name="hello-world"></a> Hello World

-The following [hello world example](hello-world.md) demonstrates rendering a blue triangle to the screen.
+The following [hello world example](hello-world.md) demonstrates rendering a green box to the screen.
 A `canvas` is created with a `webgl` context and automatically appended to the `body` DOM element.

 <table>